-Thoughtful managers can be a powerful catalyst for mindset changes.
+Thoughtful managers can be powerful catalysts for growth

-This weekly (you’re doing them weekly right?) meeting is the best place to start living a culture of real-time feedback and constant improvement, but is often misused, underutilized, or not used at all.
+This consistent meeting is the best place to develop a culture of regular positive and constructive feedback and constant improvement, but it is often misused, underutilized, or not used at all.

 Meeting weekly is important, but chatting about the same topics each week can lead to stale and repetitive conversations.